-Dump the mixture out of the food processor into a non-stick skillet.
-Bring it to a low simmer until the garlic no longer tastes raw.
-It should take about 10 minutes.
-Then add in the nutmeg and cream cheese.
+Dump the second half of the mixture out of the food processor into your non-stick skillet.
+Mix everything together.
+Over low heat, cook at low simmer until the garlic no longer tastes raw.
+It should take about 5 to 10 minutes.
+Add in the nutmeg and cream cheese.
 Stir to combine.
-Add in a squeeze of fresh lemon juice.
+Add a squeeze of fresh lemon juice.
 Don’t leave out the lemon, it rounds out the taste.
 Serve warm with little toasts.
 I used Stacy’s Bagel Chips, just perfect.

 Spinach and Sun Dried Tomato Dip

 Serve this healthy dip warm with garlic toasts, pita or bagel chips.